IgorKrupenja/zaino/README.md

 ```

 - Alternatively, you can just disable the images in [CategoryImage.tsx](packages/web-app/src/components/common/CategoryImage.tsx) and [index.html](packages/web-app/src/index.html)
-- Another option would be to add your own image assets and import then with `file-loader` for Webpack.
+- Another option would be to add your own image assets and import them with `file-loader` for Webpack.
 In addition to [CategoryImage.tsx](packages/web-app/src/components/common/CategoryImage.tsx) and [index.html](packages/web-app/src/index.html), check out [Categories.ts](packages/web-app/src/constants/Categories.ts) as well.

 #### Demo data and Firebase functions